 Creating labs with checker

-These are the instructions for how to create labs with checker.js,
+These are the instructions for how to create labs with checker.js.
+The main sections are:

 Introduction

 Everything runs in the user’s browser - no installation is needed.
 This system does not run arbitrary code written by the user.
-You can also provide patterns for various hints.
+Users can even download the labs and run them locally, using nothing other than their web browser, if they want to do that.

 There are three basic tasks, which can be done by different people: